sympy/sympy/doc/src/modules/matrices/expressions.rst

 Block Matrices
 --------------

+Block matrices allow you to construct larger matrices out of smaller sub-blocks.
+They can work with :class:`MatrixExpr` or :class:`ImmutableMatrix` objects.

 .. module:: sympy.matrices.expressions.blockmatrix

-Block matrices allow you to construct larger matrices out of smaller sub-blocks.
-They can work with MatrixExprs or ImmutableMatrices

 .. autoclass:: BlockMatrix
    :members: